University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 ```
 You should see Salmonella in the terminal output highlighted in red, confirming the species is available.

-Now run over one sample and include salmonella as the designates species:
+Now run over one sample and include salmonella as the designated species:

 ```bash
 abritamr run --contigs assemblies/ERR10479021.fasta --prefix abritamr/ERR10479021 --species Salmonella